-- establishing and maintaining our response capability (our fire stations and trained people) across the country - the 111 call centre where the public can report fires and other emergencies - contact lists and contracts with service providers that we can use in response - tactical plans (how we plan to respond to a particular site or location) - community planning - work with local government around provision of water for firefighting
+- establishing and maintaining our response capability (our fire stations and trained people) across the country - the 111 call centre where the public can report fires and other emergencies - contact lists and contracts with service providers that we can use in response - tactical plans (how we plan to respond to a particular site or location) - · community planning, including rural communities - work with local government around provision of water for firefighting - response and tactical plans (how we plan to respond to a particular site or location.) - fire weather data and indices that determine the fire danger rating.